Cloud-Scythe-Labs/cargo-reaper/docs/src/introduction.md

 ## Motivation

 Developing REAPER extension plugins requires intimate knowledge about REAPER and its behavior on each platform that it supports.
-This information is somewhat esoteric and not listed in the development docs, making extension plugin development a trail-and-error ordeal.
+This information is somewhat esoteric and not listed in the development docs, making extension plugin development a trial-and-error ordeal.
 `cargo-reaper` aims to simplify the learning curve by providing an easy-to-use, intuitive interface for initializing, building, testing and publishing REAPER extension plugins.